gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieval of Group Keying Material ## {#ssec-updated-key-only}

-If the group member wants to retrieve only the latest group keying material, it sends a Key Distribution Request to the Group Manager, as per Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
+If the group member wants to retrieve only the latest group keying material, it sends a Key Distribution Request to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME at the Group Manager, where GROUPNAME is the name of the OSCORE group.
-The Key Distribution Request is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

 The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.